Shabbar I. Ranapurwala, PhD

 EPID 690: Intervention Epidemiology (co-teaching)

-- Research Scientist, UNC Injury Prevention Research Center
+- Core Faculty, UNC Injury Prevention Research Center

 A GIS-based matched case-control study of road characteristics in farm vehicle crashes from nine Midwestern US states.
 Ranapurwala SI, Mello ER, Ramirez MR (2016).
 Epidemiology, 27(6), 827-834.

 The effect of using a pre-dive checklist on the incidence of diving mishaps in recreational scuba diving: A cluster randomized trial.
 Ranapurwala SI, Denoble PJ, Poole C, Marshall SW, Kucera KL, Wing S (2016).
 International Journal of Epidemiology, 45(1), 223-231.

 PhD, Epidemiology, University of North Carolina at Chapel Hill, 2014

 BHMS, Homeopathic Medicine and Surgery, Maharashtra University of Health Sciences, India, 2004